What is the difference between a print book and an ebook with reflowable text?

 - text alignment

 The following are some examples of preference setting for the Kindle for Mac/PC (these also demonstrate reflowable text and the dynamic nature of ebooks):

-The Preference selection can be accessed by click on the "Aa" button:
+Every ereader app or device is different, but he Preference selection for the Kindle for Mac/PC can be accessed by clicking on the "Aa" button:

 Readers also have the use of the ereader's Search function to navigate the book:

-The following is a quote from the Smashwords Style Guide:
+The following is a excerpt from the Smashwords Style Guide: